merkle-open/env-linter/.github/contributing.md

 We are using a couple of dependencies and it makes sense to keep those up to date.

 - Run `npm run update-dependencies` to update all of them in one go.
+Then decide which ones you can keep as is and which ones you want to update later.
 Make sure to run the tests and a smoke-test afterwards.
-- Keep the node-version up to date as well (in `.node-version`, `.nvmrc` and in `.travis.yml` for the CI environment)
+- Keep the node-version up to date as well (in `.node-version` and in `.github/workflows` for the CI environment)
 - Do not try to use env-linter within the env-linter, it does not work ❌😅.
 I once released a version of the env-linter trying that, it didn't end well.
 It is probably possible somehow but if you try it, do me favor and create a beta-release and test it first (not like I did it 🤦‍♂️).